 If you are staying at Tel Aviv Beach, you can’t fail to notice the old city of Jaffa (or Yafo / Yaffa) further down the bay.
 During our first trip me wanting to walk to Jaffa became the running gag of the week.
 It wasn’t until our second trip that we actually decided to give it a go.
 And you know what?
 It is totally doable.
-It is actually a really pleasant stroll along the beach.
+It is actually a really pleasant stroll along the beach promenade.
 So don’t be fooled.
 It might seem as if Jaffa isn’t getting any closer, but it will only take you around 45 minutes and you will be rewarded with beautiful Jaffa and a great view back over Tel Aviv beach.
-Rummage through the flee market (unfortunately this is only during the day, so we only managed to catch the last few stalls as they were closing for the day, downside of having work ‘interfere’ with your sightseeing plans), check out Jaffa harbour (particularly picturesque as the sun sets over the bay), then walk up the narrow winding streets to Old Jaffa and St Peter’s Church (and pop into the little galleries along the way).
+Rummage through the flee market (unfortunately this is only during the day, so we only managed to catch the last few stalls as they were closing for the day.
+The downside of having work ‘interfere’ with your sightseeing plans I guess).
+Check out Jaffa harbour, particularly picturesque as the sun sets over the bay.
+Then walk up the narrow winding streets to Old Jaffa and St Peter’s Church (and pop into the little galleries along the way).

 Once dusk settles, the flea market in Jaffa closes and the narrow streets become al fresco restaurants with loads of small tables, fairy lights everywhere and cats strolling the streets.
 Go and check it out, you’ll love it (we sure did and came back several times, not just for the atmosphere, but also for some of the best food we ever had).